clausehound/clausehound-blog/content/blog/buying-and-selling-shares-investor-disclosure/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Investors","Investor","Rajah"]
 date: 2017-09-08 17:36:06
-description: "Links from this article:
-CanLII Case

-And:  What Investors Should Know About Their Rights When Dealing With Brokers

-There are compelling reasons to invest in a startup company’s shares.
+description: "There are compelling reasons to invest in a startup company’s shares.
+But with the benefits of investing, comes risks – and there are many."
-But with..."
 ---

-**Links from this article:** [CanLII Case](https://www.canlii.org/en/on/onca/doc/2003/2003canlii27136/2003canlii27136.html)

-And:  What Investors Should Know About Their Rights When Dealing With Brokers

 There are compelling reasons to invest in a startup company’s shares.
 But with the benefits of investing, comes risks – and there are many.